tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/01_DSAR/01_03_DSAR_associate_to_activity.md

-# Associate DSAR Flow to Activity
+# Associate the DSAR Flow with a Regulation and Activity

 In the previous steps, we configured a Flow that performs the Tasks to retrieve customer data.